asbjoern1982/mars-colonies/src/stages/game/config/README.config.md

-"participants": a number of expected participants in the round, used to know when a round can start and how many concurrent games that can run, it should be diviable by the number of "players"
+"skipSurveys": for debugging, skips the surveys for testrunning the game "participants": a number of expected participants in the round, used to know when a round can start and how many concurrent games that can run, it should be diviable by the number of "players"
 "materials": a list of materials and their depletion_rate in this game "roundLengthInSeconds": the length of a game, 1200 would be 20 minutes